top of page

 Meet Alex

-I am Alex, the founder of Nova SEND Services and a specialist SEND consultant with a deep commitment to supporting children and young people with additional needs.
-My work is shaped by lived experience, professional training, and a strong belief that every learner deserves to feel safe, understood, and supported.
+I am Alex, the founder of Nova SEND Services and a specialist SEND consultant with a deep commitment to supporting individuals with additional needs across education, care and community settings.
+My work is shaped by lived experience, professional training, and a strong belief that everyone deserves to feel safe, understood and supported.

 My Path into Communication and SEND

 My career began in language and communication, studying British Sign Language Interpreting and English at the University of Wolverhampton.
-Working as a BSL interpreter across education and community settings taught me the importance of accessibility, trust, and reasonable adjustments.
+Working as a BSL interpreter across education and community settings gave me a strong foundation in accessibility, trust and the importance of meaningful, inclusive communication.

 After the birth of my first child, I retrained as a teacher and completed a PGCE in Primary with Mathematics (QTS).
-During this time, I recognised that my son was showing signs of being autistic.
-After a long and emotionally complex diagnostic journey, he received diagnoses of Autistic Spectrum Condition and (several years later), ADHD.
-This experience opened my eyes to the invisible barriers families face and the emotional toll of navigating a system that often feels overwhelming.
+During this time, I began to recognise signs that my son was autistic.
+Following a long and often complex diagnostic journey, he was confirmed as autistic and later as having ADHD.
+This experience gave me a deeper understanding of the invisible barriers individuals and families can face, and the emotional impact of navigating systems that can feel overwhelming and unclear.

 From classroom to leadership

 I moved into the SEND sector, first as a maths teacher and later as an Assistant Headteacher.
-In these roles I supported learners aged five to nineteen with a wide range of needs including ASC, SEMH, and complex comorbid profiles.
-I worked closely with families, schools, and professionals, gaining a deep understanding of the challenges that arise when a child cannot access education in a way that feels safe or manageable.
+In these roles, I supported learners aged five to nineteen with a wide range of needs, including autism, social, emotional and mental health needs, and complex presentations.

 Seeing the gap

-During this time, I became increasingly aware of the lack of specialist support for children who were out of education, waiting for a placement, or struggling to attend due to anxiety or trauma.
-Families often shared stories of tutors who understood the curriculum but not the child, and who were not equipped to work with learners who communicated through behaviour or who needed a relationship first approach
+During this time, I became increasingly aware of the lack of specialist support for individuals who were out of education, waiting for a placement, or struggling to engage due to anxiety, trauma or unmet needs.
+This gap extended beyond education into wider care and community settings, where staff often lacked the training and confidence to respond effectively.

 Creating Nova SEND Services